 Hydroxyurea is an effective therapeutic option for the treatment of chronic myeloproliferative disorders and SCDs.
 It interferes with cell division by blocking the formation of deoxyribonucleotides by means of inhibition of ribonucleotide reductase.
 The deoxyribonucleotides are the building blocks of DNA.
 Hydroxyurea mainly affects hyperproliferating cells.
-Although the action way of hydroxyurea is thought to be the increase in gammaglobin synthesis for fetal hemoglobin (Hb F) (25, 26), its main action may be the suppression of leukocytosis and thrombocytosis via blocking the DNA synthesis in the SCDs.
-By this way, the chronic inflammatory process of the SCDs that initiated at birth on the vascular endothelium is suppressed to some extent.
+Although the action of hydroxyurea is thought to be the increase in gamma-globin synthesis for fetal hemoglobin (Hb F) (25, 26), its main action may be the suppression of leukocytosis and thrombocytosis via blocking the DNA synthesis in the SCDs.
+In this way, the chronic inflammatory process of the SCDs that initiated at birth on the vascular endothelium is suppressed to some extent.
 Due to the same action, hydroxyurea is also used in moderate and severe psoriasis to suppress hyperproliferating skin cells.
 As in viral hepatitis cases, although presence of continuous damage of sickle cells on the capillary endothelium, the severity of destructive process is probably exaggerated by the patients' own immune systems, particularly by the actions of WBCs and PLTs.
 So suppression of excessive proliferation of WBCs and PLTs probably limits the endothelial damage-induced tissue ischemia and infarctions all over the body.
 Similarly, it was reported that the lower neutrophil counts were associated with lower crisis rates, and if a tissue infarction occurs, lower neutrophil counts may limit severity of pain and extent of tissue damage (27).
 On the other hand, final Hb F levels in hydroxyurea users did not differ from their pretreatment levels, significantly (27).

 Physicians at the National Institutes of Health Consensus Conference agreed that hydroxyurea is underused both in children and adults due to some reasons.
 Hydroxyurea is a chemotherapeutic agent, thus it is not used by women planning to become pregnant in the near future.
-Additionally, there is fear of potentially increased risk of cancers in people (28).
+Additionally, there is a fear of potentially increased risk of cancers increased risk of cancers in people (28).
 However, the cancer risk has not been substantiated by more than a decade of using hydroxyurea for adults (29).
 Although investigational and post-marketing data show risk to fetus (30), potential benefits may outweigh potential risks in pregnancy.
-On the other hand, there is a fear of infertility caused by hydroxyurea with unknown reasons in Antakya region of Turkey.
-According to our experiences, there are several SCDs' patients with delayed menarche, early menopause, abortus, stillbirth, loss of libido, erectile dysfunctions, priapism, and an eventual infertility.
-Moderate anemia caused by SCDs themselves, chronic disease anemia, vitamin B12 and folic acid deficiencies, chronic vascular endothelial inflammation all over the body, end-organ insufficiencies, movement disorders due to the leg ulcers and avascular necrosis of bones, painful crises, frequent hospitalizations, invasive procedures, repeated blood transfusions and medications, anorexia, cachexia, relative immune suppression, frequent infections and major depressions may be found among several underlying causes of them in the SCDs' patients.
+According to our experiences, there are several SCDs' patients with infertility, abortus, stillbirth, erectile dysfunction, loss of libido, delayed menarche, and early menopause.
+Sickle cell anemia itself, chronic disease anemia, vitamin B12 and/or folic acid deficiencies, chronic vascular endothelial inflammation all over the body, end-organ insufficiencies, painful crises, frequent hospitalizations, invasive procedures, repeated blood transfusions, medications, cachexia, relative immune suppression, frequent infections, and depression may be found among several underlying causes of them in the SCDs' patients.
 The decreased number and severity of painful crises, increased mean body weight, decreased WBC and PLT counts, and increased Hct value with hydroxyurea therapy will probably result with resolution of most of the above problems to some extent.
-As a result, the mean number of sexual intercourse per month increases, significantly.
-So hydroxyurea does not cause infertility instead it increases chance of fertility in both genders with several pathways.
 It is clear that there is a need for more effective treatment regimens in the SCDs, but until they become available, hydroxyurea must be used in all cases, and its dosage has to be increased as much as possible until the normalization of all symptoms, signs, and laboratory abnormalities.